KunalUghade/Cancer_Prediction/README.md

 📌 Project Overview

-Early detection of cancer can significantly improve treatment outcomes.
 This project focuses on predicting whether a tumor is **benign** or **malignant** using machine learning techniques.

 A classification model is built using Logistic Regression, which analyzes tumor features and predicts the diagnosis.